Tanjot-Singh-cyber/gigcash-web-security/progress.md

 Day 43 — Isolated the authoritative patient update request in a SPA and analyzed session trust and object-level authorization for high-impact state changes.  – DONE

+Day 44: Completed PortSwigger business logic lab by tracing server-side cart state, identifying the trusted decision point, and confirming no exploitable validation gap in the checkout flow. – DONE